Why JAX Genomic Medicine is so important

 The genome is a complete genetic blueprint that is unique to each person.
 JAX Genomic Medicine will investigate how each piece of the genome contributes to health and disease and how our genomes can guide personalized medical care tailored to the individual.
 JAX researchers will collaborate with Connecticut’s leading medical institutions, including the University of Connecticut Health Center and other hospitals and physician groups across Connecticut.
 JAX Genomic Medicine will unite doctors, patients, scientists and industry to find new ways to predict, prevent, diagnose and treat diseases such as cancer, heart disease, infectious diseases, Alzheimer’s and diabetes.

 Important for Connecticut’s economy

-JAX Genomic Medicine will establish Connecticut as a leader in the high-growth field of genomic-based, personalized medicine.
+JAX Genomic Medicine will establish Connecticut as a leader in the high-growth field of genomics-based, personalized medicine.
 It will stimulate long-term job growth in the bioscience industry by attracting a critical mass of scientists, clinicians and technical workers.
 The institute will employ 300 people within the first 10 years and more than 600 people within 20 years.
-Discoveries at JAX Genomic Medicine will speed the creation of a new biomedical industry and businesses in the region, and the Laboratory’s presence will spur other job creation in Connecticut.
+Discoveries at JAX Genomic Medicine will speed the creation of a new biomedical industry and businesses in the region, and the Laboratory's presence will spur other job creation in Connecticut.
 Jobs in scientific equipment, supplies and technical services will support JAX operations, while jobs in housing, retail, energy, food, education and transportation will support JAX employees and their families.